JuliaParallel/Dagger.jl/docs/src/checkpointing.md

 write or read the given chunk to or from a file on disk, respectively.
-Notice the usage of `collect` in the `checkpoint` function, and the use of `Dagger.tochunk` in the restore function; Dagger represents intermediate results as `Dagger.Chunk` objects, so we need to convert to-and-from `Chunk`s and the actual data to keep Dagger happy.
+Notice the usage of `collect` in the `checkpoint` function, and the use of `Dagger.tochunk` in the restore function; Dagger represents intermediate results as `Dagger.Chunk` objects, so we need to convert between `Chunk`s and the actual data to keep Dagger happy.
 Performance-sensitive users might consider modifying these methods to store the checkpoint files on the filesystem of the server that currently owns the `Chunk`, to minimize data